aiidateam/aiida-core/docs/source/intro/tutorial.rst

             To optimise the performance of AiiDA for running many concurrent computations see the :ref:`tuning performance how-to <how-to:installation:performance>`.

         Saving computational resources
-            AiiDA can cache and reuse the outputs of identical computations, as described in the :ref:`caching how-to <how-to:plugin-codes:caching>`.
+            AiiDA can cache and reuse the outputs of identical computations, as described in the :ref:`caching how-to <how-to:run-codes:caching>`.

     .. dropdown:: Run computations on High Performance Computers